hadley/adv-r/Functionals.md

   find_args("package:stats", "upper")
 -->

 Functionals are common in mathematics.

+limit, inverse, definite integral,

 In this section we'll explore some of the built in mathematical HOF functions in R. There are three functions that work with a 1d numeric function:

 * `integrate`: integrate it over a given range
 * `uniroot`: find where it hits zero over a given range